The Garmin G3X Touch Certified and the retrofit glass panel revolution

 VectorBritish Airways fitted only five aircraft with Starlink in nine weeks, exposing a hangar-space bottleneck that threatens its 300-plane retrofit deadline.

-VectorUnited Airlines will install Starlink on ex-Continental Boeing 777-200ERs first, bringing broadband internet to oceanic widebody routes.
+TowerUnited Airlines will install Starlink on ex-Continental Boeing 777-200ERs first, bringing broadband internet to oceanic widebody routes.

-VectorThe uAvionix tailBeaconX packs a Mode S transponder, WAAS GPS, and antenna into a tail position light for under $3,000.
+TowerThe uAvionix tailBeaconX packs a Mode S transponder, WAAS GPS, and antenna into a tail position light for under $3,000.

 VectorThe FAA is accelerating transponder installation on airport vehicles after the LaGuardia crash to close dangerous gaps in ground surveillance.

-VectorThe Garmin GFC 500 two-axis digital autopilot replaces aging legacy systems in certified piston aircraft with modern envelope protection starting around $12,000 installed.
+TowerThe Garmin GFC 500 two-axis digital autopilot replaces aging legacy systems in certified piston aircraft with modern envelope protection starting around $12,000 installed.

-VectorSynthetic vision systems use GPS, AHRS, and terrain databases to show pilots a 3D view through clouds—here's how it works and its limits.
+VectorSynthetic vision systems use GPS, AHRS, and terrain databases to show pilots a 3D view through clouds - here's how it works and its limits.

 VectorThe Garmin GFC 500 autopilot brings attitude-based control and electronic stability protection to legacy GA aircraft for $8,000–$12,000 installed.